 South America is an amazing continent to travel on a budget, though you would be wrong to assume that every country in South America is cheap!
 2016 has seen weakening currency in some countries (particularly Colombia in Brazil), though in some cases prices have also risen to match.

-The least expensive countries are Peru, Ecuador and Bolivia, each attracting large numbers of budget travellers.
-Colombia is a little more expensive than the aforementioned countries, though it can still be considered a budget destination by Western standards.
-On the other hand, countries like Brazil, Chile and Argentina are relatively more expensive, sometimes approaching Western prices.
+The least expensive countries are Peru, Ecuador and Bolivia, each attracting large numbers of budget travellers, followed by Colombia which is more or less mid-priced.
+Countries like Brazil, Chile and Argentina are relatively more expensive, sometimes approaching Western prices.

-This cost overview is based on notes from my own travels as well as extensive current research.
+This cost overview is based on notes from my own travels as well as extensive research.
+The hostel bed average is based on analysis of listed prices on hostel booking sites.

-Hostel bed average is the average cost of a dorm bed in a backpacker hostel.
-This is based on analysis of listed prices on hostel booking sites, using samples from across the country (i.e. not just the expensive capital).
-Of course not everyone will sleep in dorm beds, but it was my personal favorite type of accommodation in South America.
-As a rule of thumb, double this value and you’ll roughly know the cost of a basic private room in a hostel, guesthouse, or small independent hotel, possibly with a shared bathroom.
+Of course not everyone will sleep in dorm beds: as a rule of thumb, double this value and you’ll roughly know the cost of a basic private room in a hostel, guesthouse, or small independent hotel, possibly with a shared bathroom.
 Triple or quadruple the hostel bed cost and you’ll have a ballpark estimate for a mid-range hotel room.

 Hostel bed average: 31,500 pesos ($11 / €10)

 Daily backpacker budget: $35 to $50 (€31 to 44)

 Colombia is mid-range by South American standards — not the cheapest destination but certainly not the most expensive either.
 The falling value of the peso also makes it cheaper for foreign tourists than it was just a few years ago.